hosseinsarshar/dist-training-vertex/README.md

+# Distributed Training on A3-Mega (H100x8) with Vertex
-# This repo provides examples on how to launch distributed training on A3-Mega (H100x8) on Vertex
+This repo provides examples on how to launch distributed training on A3-Mega (H100x8) on Vertex

 This repo contains: